RC Airplanes Simplified

 How to select the best RC electric motors for your application and descriptions of the brushless RC motors available today.

 Maybe the first thing to clear up is the difference between a model aircraft ENGINES and model airplane MOTORS.
 Engines generally refer to the various types of internal combustion ENGINES available, whereas the term MOTOR is usually reserved for ELECTRIC motors.
-For further information on RC model airplane ENGINES, please click here.
+For further information on RC model airplane ENGINES, visit this page.

 To understand how conventional "canned" model airplane motors work, please take a look at the How Stuff Works website.
 They have an excellent description along with some good graphics and photos.
 I have taken the liberty to include some of their photos here.